Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Minor Bugs**

+* Pressing c and f simultaneously causes the player to disappear.
 * Creatures can overflow in small rooms.
 * Gyvji kills things multiple times over.
 * Lashol has some weird thing going on with its bonus damage.